Safe at Home Campaign

 Neighbors Safe at Home

-Right now, 315 Charlottesville and Albemarle households are on AHIP’s waiting list for critical home repairs.
-That’s more than 700 of our neighbors: kids, moms, dads, grandparents, working adults, disabled people, retired people.
-AHIP’s waiting list is a cross-section of our local community, and represents all of us.
-Many of the folks we encounter in our daily lives—retail workers, nursing aides, teacher’s aides, housekeepers, hospitality workers—go home to no heat, no hot water, leaking roofs, crumbling floors, and plumbing and electrical hazards.
+Right now, 417 Charlottesville and Albemarle households are on AHIP’s waiting list for critical home repairs.
+The people who call AHIP for help represent the backbone of our community.
+These are familiar faces of neighbors down the street or families with children who attend the same school as your children — UVa employees,retail workers, nursing aides, teacher’s aides, housekeepers, hospitality workers — who go home to no heat, no hot water, leaking roofs, crumbling floors, and plumbing and electrical hazards.

 AHIP has the experience, the know-how, and the tools at the ready.
-With the enthusiastic and generous support of the community, we will fix every single one.
+With the enthusiastic and generous support of the community, our mission is to fix what’s broken.